varun9620/vouzela-wildfire-2026/README.md

 Already-downloaded files are skipped on rerun; failed downloads retry with backoff on 429/5xx.

 **Check the dates in the returned filenames**, not just that files arrived.
-See the warning at the top of this README.
+See the data status section at the top of this README.

 ### Option B — GitHub Actions (runs in the cloud, no local setup)